- Terminal Phase. Photo. (c) 2019 John Nevill.

 Maturity: Lm unknown.
 Range unknown.
 Max Length: 51 cm TL.

 Habitat and Ecology:

 This species is not protected or subject to fishery regulations.
-It is caught in the trap fishery where it is a common and sometimes numerous component
+It is caught in the trap fishery and is the second most common parrotfish species by

 Nevill, J.E.G.
 (2020).
 Assessment and Valuation of the Parrotfish Fishery to Support an Ecosystem Approach to Fisheries.
 Project Report.